 Born in 1991, Avoseh, a graduate of Art and Industrial Design from Lagos State Polytechnic has practiced as a full-time artist for only two years.
 Prior to this, he worked in broadcast media for five years at Television Continental (TVC), Bloomberg TV (in Nigeria) and Wazobia TV.
 Using components of automobiles, he presents subjects of daily life and his experiences in surreal figurative paintings.
 Prominent features in his paintings are disintegrated automobile human faces and timepieces.

-In the conversation with him at Rele gallery, Avoseh and Bukola Oyebode, editor at TSA, talked about his experiences, the automobile elements in his paintings and the possibility of seeing more of his work in 3D.
+In the conversation with him at Rele gallery, we talked about his experiences, the automobile elements in his paintings and the possibility of seeing more of his work in 3D.

-SA: Yes, basically, my art personifies automobiles.
-I see myself as a traveler in life and most of what I paint are things and events around me.
+Yes, basically, my art personifies automobiles.
+I see myself as a traveller in life and most of what I paint are things and events around me.
 Why I use automobile-like faces or forms is because I see life as a journey.
 I personify the cars as breathing entities.

 I was painting landscapes, mostly Lagos street scenes.
 I have done some experiments with Ghana must go.
 I have used lines.
 I have done lots of experimental works but I think they were not successful.

 What made you think they were not successful?